anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 This guide is organized into three main sections.

-**[Section 1:  Prerequisites](/learn/investigators/setting-up-lab-accounts#prerequisites)** - The first section provides an overview of the concepts, resources and roles related to billing and account setup.
+**[Section 1:  Prerequisites](/learn/investigators/setting-up-lab-accounts#prerequisites)** - The first section provides an overview of the concepts, resources, and roles related to billing and account setup.

 **[Section 2: Lab Setup Design](/learn/investigators/setting-up-lab-accounts#lab-setup-design)** -  The second section describes the recommended setup design used by this guide and discusses the tradeoffs made and options to refine the setup for your specific needs.